 “If the belief that God in the form of Rama or Krishna or Christ or any other form graced this planet, helps you discover your inner peace, if such belief helps you tread the path of righteousness and compassion, if that belief makes you a better being and inspires you to make this world a better place, you must stick to that belief…”

-Prabhu, Above are the words by you, i have a question on this, i believe there can only be one reality, there can be either one either good or bad, there can be either dry or wet, so this is truth, so when you say that to help inner peace you should see it in the form you want to see why should it be different for different individuals.
-We only do it to sooth our mind, but if there is a truth it should be in a single form not in different forms.
+Prabhu, Above are the words by you, I have a question on this, I believe there can only be one reality, there can be either one either good or bad, there can be either dry or wet, so this is truth, so when you say that to help inner peace you should see it in the form you want to see, why should it be different for different individuals.
+We only do it to soothe our mind, but if there is a truth it should be in a single form not in different forms.

-Prabhu, I believe that most of Individuals believe in different forms because they have been told or what their parents preach them and it becomes a habit turns to belief, but this is not truth to believe what one does not experience it and know the reality and which you did.
+Prabhu, I believe that most individuals believe in different forms because they have been told so, or because of what their parents preach to them and it becomes a habit which turns into a belief, but this is not truth, to believe what one does not experience, and know the reality, which you did.

 I say that there can be only one truth and every one should believe and follow this, and individuals believe in different forms, shape should narrow down to one and that should be the reality.
 I really would like you to highlight this truth and guide to know it as it is.
-I do not want to every think that the form is different because i think it, i want to know the reality and see to believe it, and then putting a shape, face, or image will be truth.
+I do not want to even think that the form is different because I think it, I want to know the reality and see it to believe it, and then putting a shape, face, or image to it will be the truth.